Video Production FAQ

 How does RFC keep the price so low?

 Our team is pretty well known for eyebrow-raising, competitive pricing for high-quality videos.
 We’re able to pull this off by keeping our overhead costs down.
-We’ve set up a virtual office to cut down on costs and tend to meet with clients either via phone or video conferencing.
+We’ve set up a hi-tech, “virtual” office to cut down on expenses and tend to meet with clients either via phone or video conferencing.
 Of course, if it’s necessary to meet in person, we’ll make that happen, but we’ve found that there are few instances that truly require it.
 We also use in-house voiceover talent and employ a tight-knit group of talented writers and graphic artists, all working remotely.

 Last: We decided against a dedicated, expensive Sales team — our business is 100% word-of-mouth and plenty of return customers.
 We credit our steady client flow to (a) the terrific sense of cooperation we foster, (b) our pricing and, of course, (c) the quality of our work.